cypress-io/cypress-documentation/source/api/commands/screenshot.md

 ## Clip

-### Crop a screenshot to a specific location and size
+### Crop a screenshot to a specific position and size

 ```javascript
 // screenshot will be clipped 20px from the top and left